hashgraph/hedera-mirror-node/docs/importer/README.md

  => [linux/arm64  1/11] FROM docker.io/library/postgres:15.1-alpine@sha256:f19eede5a214c0933dce30c2e734b787b4c09193e874cce3b26c5d54b8b77ec7              28.0s
  WARNING: No output specified with docker-container driver.
 Build result will only remain in the build cache.
 To push result image into registry use --push or to load image into docker use --load
 ```

 Again, this does not push the image.
-If you prefer, you can add `--push` to the command above and push the image at this time
+If you prefer, you can add `--push` to the command above and push the image at this
+time
 rather than as a separate step below.

 ## Publishing the Citus docker images

 If you did not utilize `--push` with `docker buildx` when building the alpine image, push it now to Docker Hub.

 ```console
 docker push gcr.io/mirrornode/citus:12.0.0
 ```
-You can then see that the images have been updated in [the repository](https://hub.docker.com/repository/docker/mirrornodeswirldslabs/citus/general).
-If you click on the tags you can see the OS/ARCH supported by each.